abhishekcghosh/jeclat13-elementary/README.md

 	attribname = hitcount_high, attribvalue = 0,
 	attribname = hitcount_low, attribvalue = 0.
 * Since **elementary** season 1 was long over, and the entire questions are included in the code, so are the answers to the puzzles :)
+* Also, the **.htaccess** file provided has some entries that must be added to the websites' .htaccess file.
+Otherwise, Gzipped SVG image that is used will not be recognized and rendered by all browsers properly, especially Mozilla Firefox.